 Public holidays in Malaga in February

-Malaga celebrates the Day of Andalucia on Thursday 28 February when banks, businesses and shops will be closed.
+Malaga celebrates the Day of Andalucia on Friday 28 February when banks, businesses and shops will be closed.
 Bars and restaurants should be open as usual along with museums and monuments.
 The Museum of Malaga will be on its public holiday timetable (9am to 3pm).
-For a guide to public holidays in Malaga in 2019, read this.
+Note that all museums have free entry on 28 February.
+For a guide to public holidays in Malaga in 2020, read this.

 Malaga Theatre Festival

 This is still going strong in February with some excellent performances (mostly in Spanish) at the Cervantes and Echegaray Theatres.
 You can see the full programme for the Malaga Theatre Festival here.

 The second month of the year brings plenty of music to your ears.
 Get ready to enjoy:

 The Museum of Malaga resumes its monthly lunchtime concerts in the lovely central patio.
 February’s takes place on Sunday 2 February at noon and features Sepharadic music, traditional Hebrew songs.
 Free entry.

 Music for four strings and with a romantic theme played by the Promúsica Chamber Orchestra comes to the lovely Sala Maria Cristina on Saturday 1 February at 8pm.
 Tickets cost €10 and can be bought online here.